rphlr/42-Evals/README.md

 5. Push the changes to your fork
 6. Submit a pull request

-# Using the Forms
+## Using the Forms

-The forms can be used by students to assess the performance of each of their project.
+The forms can be used by students to assess the performance of each of their projects.
 They provide a standardized way of evaluating the projects and provide a basis for constructive feedback.
 To use the forms, simply fill in the sections for comments and grading.

-# Language
-The forms are in french for now but I will post english version as soon as possible.

-# Feedback
+## Feedback

 If you have any feedback or suggestions for improvement, please open an issue or submit a pull request.
 I'd love to hear from you!